UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_06.md

 again shown to be crucial for making our plot easier to interpret.

-In a normalized stacked bar chart it makes sense to sort by either the first or the last colored segment.
+In a normalized stacked bar chart it makes sense to sort by either the first or the last coloured segment.
 Since not all genres have movies rated `'G'`, we chose to set the order based on `'R'` instead.

 If you are more interested in one genre than others, you could also choose to sort by that genre.

-Now we can directly compare the the length of individual bar segments between the genres.
+Now we can directly compare the length of individual bar segments between the genres.
 We see that there certainly are differences in the proportions of MPAA ratings between movies in different genres.